-Technological University Dublin ARROW@TU Dublin Practitioner Journals National Institute for Transport and Logistics 2005-07-01 Internal and B2B relationship management in a supply chain management environment Edward Sweeney Technological University Dublin, edward.sweeney@tudublin.ie Follow this and additional works at: https://arrow.tudublin.ie/nitloth Part of the Business Administration, Management, and Operations Commons Recommended Citation Sweeney, E.:Internal and B2B relationship management in a supply chain management environment.
-Marketing Institute of Ireland Quarterly, Issue.
-3, pp. 7-10, July 2005.
+Technological University Dublin ARROW@TU Dublin

+Practitioner Journals

+National Institute for Transport and Logistics

+Supply Chain Change Management: an Internal and B2B Relationship Perspective

+Edward Sweeney Technological University Dublin, edward.sweeney@tudublin.ie

+Follow this and additional works at: https://arrow.tudublin.ie/nitloth

+Part of the Business Administration, Management, and Operations Commons

+Recommended Citation

+Sweeney, E.: Supply Chain Change Management: an Internal and B2B Relationship Perspective.
+Supply Chain Perspectives, the Journal of the National Institute for Transport and Logistics, Vol. 11, Issue 1, 2010, p.
+18-21.

 This Article is brought to you for free and open access by the National Institute for Transport and Logistics at ARROW@TU Dublin.
 It has been accepted for inclusion in Practitioner Journals by an authorized administrator of ARROW@TU Dublin.
 For more information, please contact arrow.admin@tudublin.ie, aisling.coyne@tudublin.ie, vera.kilshaw@tudublin.ie.

-SCM'S VITAL ROLE IN B2B Mastering supply chain management lies at the heart of a successful B2B relationship, says EDWARD SWEENEY of the National Institute for Transpost & Logistics (NITL).
+Supply Chain Change Management: an internal and B2B relationship perspective

+Edward Sweeney

+Introduction

 Increasingly competitive markets, more discerning customers, globalisation of markets for inputs and outputs, shortening product life cycles and vertical disintegration have all combined to place supply chain management (SCM) at the core of the strategy development process.
-SCM was first introduced by consultants in the early 1980s and is now the subject of extensive debate in both commercial and academic circles.
-In essence, SCM is concerned the management of supply chain processes with a view to: - optimising total supply chain investment and cost; and, - 2. meeting or exceeding customer service requirements in targeted markets/segments.
+SCM was first introduced by consultants in the early 1980s (Oliver and Webber, 1982) and is now the subject of extensive debate in both commercial and academic circles.
+In essence, SCM is concerned the management of supply chain processes with a view to:

+- 1. optimising total supply chain investment and cost; and, - meeting or exceeding customer service requirements in targeted markets/segments.

 This is achieved through the integrated management of materials, financial and information flows throughout the chain.
-The notion of integration is central to SCM and has a profound impact on the nature of B2B relationship management.
+The notion of integration is central to SCM and has a profound impact on the nature of business-to-business (B2B) relationship management.
 This article discusses supply chain and internal (i.e. intra-firm) integration, before moving on to a discussion of B2B integration specifically.
-It highlights the need for re-evaluation of relationships, particularly in the context of increased vertical disintegration.
-Supply Chain Integration Analysis of the historical evolution of SCM, and indeed of the many definitions of SCM which have been proposed, shows that the concept of integration lies at the heart of SCM philosophy.
-Cooper et. al. (1997) specifically described SCM as 'an integrative philosophy to manage the total flow of a distribution channel from supplier to the ultimate user'.
-The work of Fawcett and Magnan (2002) identified four levels of integration in practice. - 1.
-Internal cross-functional integration; - 2.
+It highlights the need for re-evaluation of relationships in the context of the supply chain change process.

+Supply Chain Integration

+Analysis of the historical evolution of SCM, and indeed of the many definitions of SCM which have been proposed, shows that the concept of integration lies at the heart of SCM philosophy.
+Cooper et al. (1997) specifically described SCM as "an integrative philosophy to manage the total flow of a distribution channel from supplier to the ultimate user".
+The work of Fawcett and Magnan (2002) identified four levels of integration in practice.

+- 1. Internal cross-functional integration; - 2.
 Backward integration with valued first-tier suppliers; - 3.
-Forward integration with valued first-tier customers; and, - 4.
-Complete backward and forward integration ('from the supplier's supplier to the customer's customer').
+Forward integration with valued first-tier customers; and,

+4. Complete backward and forward integration ('from the supplier's supplier to the customer's customer').

 The first of these relates to integration of activities and processes which are carried out within a single organisation (i.e. internal or micro or intra-firm supply chain integration).
 The others describe varying degrees of integration of activities which span the boundaries of organisations (i.e. external or macro or inter-firm supply chain integration), with the last one being viewed as the theoretical ideal.
 The following sections discuss internal and external integration in more detail.

-Internal Chain Integration The phrase "internal supply chain" is used to describe work aimed at breaking down the barriers between functions within organisations.
-Most businesses - certainly manufacturing-based business - can be described in terms of the five functions: buy; make; store; move; and, sell.
-This is what is referred to as the internal (or micro or intra-firm) supply chain, as shown in Figure 1.
+Internal Chain Integration